 The rose is the oldest flower, rich in symbolism.
-It is known as the queen of flowers.
-At present, more than 200 species of roses and more than 18,000 cultivars of the plant have been identified.
-Among the different varieties belonging to the Rosaceae family, the Damask rose, and the rosehip are two species used in various forms in skin care.
-One difference between rose oil and rosehip oil is that the first is present in the form of essential oil and hydrolate, while the second gives a vegetable oil.
+It is often referred to as the queen of flowers.
+At present, over 200 species of roses and more than 18,000 cultivars of the plant have been identified.
+Among the different varieties belonging to the family of Rosaceae, the Damask rose and the musk rose are two species used in various forms in skincare.
+The Damask rose is present in the form of essential oil and hydrosol, while the musk rose yields a vegetable oil.

 - Carnet